Community Events & News

 Symptoms of Zika virus

 Signs and symptoms of Zika virus are vague and can last for up to a week.
-Diagnosis of the virus is typically confirmed with a blood test.
+The virus is typically confirmed with a blood test.

 Symptoms of Zika virus include: